ibrahimchahine/robotics-ex2/README.md

 1. CSV file:
    frameID,id,pos,dist,angle,pitch-roll
-2. Vidoe that contains markers and ids for each aruco code.
+2. Video that contains markers and ids for each aruco code.